 28/8/22 “Uncertain Ode”

-Written after the Trump victory, revised during the Ukraine crisis, and recently filmed.
+Written after the Trump victory, revised during the war in Ukraine, and recently filmed.
 One minute long, it should be added!

 24/07/22 Hastings Ox-Eye Launch

 The in-person launch for Ox-Eye will be this Thursday the 28th in Hastings.
 You’re invited!
 It will take place at the Hastings Bookshop on Trinity St., off Robinson St. at 7 pm.
 Wine and merriment.
 [For more details see the Events section of this website.]

 Extremely pleased at the first UK reviews for Ox-Eye, two poetry bloggers/critics/poets responding quickly with no loss of quality (quite the contrary!)

 The second is posted on the poetryparc website:

 So pleased to be part of the sumptuous-looking Paradox literary journal, just launched this week.
 Congratulations all round.
 Their maiden issue highlighted…maidens!
 They reprinted a poem of mine about Lot’s wife, “Ildeth in Bela”.
 (More than one poet has dealt with this theme, but I’d like to think it’s a new spin) That little poem kept excellent company at Paradox – and a big welcome to them – amongst offerings by Alice Stainer, Tessa Foley and Stuart MacPherson.

 Bloodaxe Zoom Launch